Azure/azureml-assets/rfc/model_evaluation/rfc.md

 ### Why should this asset be built-in?

 Model Evaluation would be a part of DPV2 which allows user to run Model Evaluation for Any Machine Learning model on Azure ML.
-In order for us to make the functionality of model evaluation available as generic functionality at Azure Machine Learning level, this component should be available as built-in componenet which users should be able to use it as drag and drop in designer.
+In order for us to make the functionality of model evaluation available as generic functionality at Azure Machine Learning level, this component should be available as built-in component which users should be able to use it as drag and drop in designer.

 Model Evaluation will be a standalone component available to user in all 3 user-experience.
 Currently, we have implemented the model evaluation feature as Command Component.
 SDK and CLI internally create a pipeline job which consumes model evaluation component.
 3 user experiences as below: